tinoanic/Komsi-IBIS-Arduino/Readme.md

 ## Installation

-In th .ino file you will find the SETTINGS-Secion.
+In the .ino file you will find the SETTINGS-Secion.
 There you have to adapt all five settings according to your personal setup.

 Use your favourite compile and flash tool to upload the sketch to the Arduino board.